jkaardal/tictactoe-reinforcement-learning/README.md

 ```
 which is the main entrypoint.

-For more thorough background information and summary of the theory, please check read
+For more thorough background information and a summary of the theory, please read
 [this link](http://joelkaardal.com/links/tutorials/tictactoe.html).

 For a playable demo of an entirely tabular implementation in javascript, see
-[this link](http://joelkaardal.com/links/demos/xo-rl-js/xo.html) with source code may be found in
+[this link](http://joelkaardal.com/links/demos/xo-rl-js/xo.html) with source code found in
 [this repository](https://github.com/jkaardal/xo-rl-js).